paBlyxa/BitrixAPI/README.md

 # BitrixAPI

-Example for using WebClient with Bitrix24
+Example for using Spring Boot and WebClient with Bitrix24 API